mufti11/white_dune/README.txt

         pow(pow(fabs(cos(m * angle / 4.0) / a), n2) +
             pow(fabs(cos(m * angle / 4.0) / b), n3), -1.0 / n1)

-This formula has been found by a horticultural engeneer a few years ago and can be used to form n-symetric shapes similar to shapes in nature like flowers, leafs or starfishs.
+This formula has been found by a horticultural engeneer in 1997 and can be used to form n-symetric shapes similar to shapes in nature like flowers, leafs or starfishs.
 Superformula based shapes are not part of VRML97 by itself and are